YuzhouGuo/SpiceMerchant/README.md

   <img src="https://github.com/YuzhouGuo/SpiceMerchant/blob/main/GitHub_Demos/grabOneSa.png" width="70%" height="70%">

 Then the merchant goes back to the caravan and drop 2 Tu to satisfy the first goal, then it will be taking the rest of the actions to satisfy the second action.

-The standing positions for all traders are generated randomly at runtime.
+The NavMesh navigation system from Unity was used to move agents.

 ### Source Code:
 * Part of the GOAP code skeleton is implemented by @sploreg, I modified some detailed for this specific case.